bPoller2810/Xamarin.FinalNav/README.md

     Parameter = Username,
 });
 ```
-Note you also be able to use the following classes with theyre constructors:
+Note you also be able to use the following class constructors:
 ```c#
 public PageParameter(object parameter)
 public ViewModelParameter(object parameter)